 Check to see if you qualify for first time homebuyer programs.
+(Also check here).
 Some offer better rates, help with down payments and more.
-Worth a look!
+There may be more not listed there — do some research, it’s worth a look!

 Lending & Pre-Approval

-When you’re within a month or two of starting to look for homes, it’s time to get pre-approved!
+When you’re almost ready to start to look at homes, it’s time to get pre-approved!
 You send over a bunch of documents – proof of employment/income and down payment, what debt you have, your tax returns, your current expenses, etc. If approved, the broker or lender sends over a letter saying that as long as this info doesn’t change, we’ll give you a loan for a house worth $X.